-Hello there!
-I’m excited to share how I made solar mason jar lanterns with Dollar Tree supplies.
-I really wanted solar lights in our backyard, but they can be so expensive for attractive ones.
-Dollar tree solar lights are tiny, and seem flimsy by themselves so I didn’t think they were a good solution.
-I have seen several different versions of diy mason jar solar lights around Pinterest and I was thrilled when I found the materials at a local Dollar Tree to make my own version of these beautiful hanging solar mason jar lights for just a few dollars!
+Dollar tree solar lights are tiny and flimsy by themselves, so I didn’t think they were a good solution.
+There are so many different versions of diy mason jar solar lights around Pinterest, and I was thrilled when I found the materials at a local Dollar Tree to make my own version of these beautiful hanging solar mason jar lights for just a few dollars!

 Post contains affiliate links.

 The day I was there, they had red, clear, and blue mason jars all ready to go WITH metal handles.
 Unfortunately, they had very few clear ones left.
 If you can’t find the hanging jars at your local Dollar Tree, you can just purchase a pack of mason jars with lids, and buy these simple jar hangers.

 The Dollar Tree jars were plain, so it would actually look even better to use regular jars that say Ball or Mason.
 You could also make your own hangers with wire!
 Either way, these mason jar lanterns are still super easy and affordable to make!

 Solar Mason Jar Lantern Supplies:

 How to Assemble:

 Remove the stake of the solar light and pull out the paper tab.

 Slide the solar light into the canning rim lid until it is nearly flush.

 Hot glue around the top rim circle where it meets the light.
 I’ll have to let you know how the hot glue holds up!
 Silicone caulk would be a more conventional option… but it was a short nap time and the glue gun was right there!
 Its been a few weeks and so far so good!